Titanes en el ring

-Titanes en el ring (Titans in the ring) was an Argentine lucha libre promotion.
+Titanes en el ring (Titans in the ring) was an Argentine professional wrestling promotion and television series.
 Titanes en el ring also refers to the promotion's television program aired between 3 March 1962 and 1988.

 Background

 The Armenian Argentine Martín Karadagián (1922-1991) had started at 15 years old practicing Greco-Roman wrestling in the Asociación Cristiana de Jóvenes.
 The following year he joined a troupe of wrestlers, with which he traveled to Europe.
 After returning to Argentina in 1947, Karadagián maintained a fight at Luna Park against Ivan Zelezniak, El Hombre Montaña.
 After to give up the fight Zelezniak (five-time champion from 1947 to 1951), the Armenian was already one of the most attractive conveners of the wrestling in Buenos Aires.